 About a year ago, Ms. Jamison said she began thinking about opening a small place where artists could get together and show their work.
-She put an advertisement in a local newspaper asking for artists to share gallery space.
+She advertised in a local newspaper, asking for artists to share gallery space.
 Ms. Jamison said she received 80 telephone inquiries in one day.

 "We started this because a lot of people wanted a place to show their work, and they couldn't always get showings in the mainstream art galleries," Ms. Jamison said.
 "And, there was a real longing for some form of networking, someplace where we could all get together."